12 Proven ways to speed up your WooCommerce store

 Optimize your images

 The higher the quality of the image, the larger the file size.
 If they aren’t optimized, they can significantly impact load times and the user experience.
+This is another reason many brands choose minimalist logo designs — it keeps the overall branding simple and lightweight, helping to avoid slow loading times.
+Furthermore, utilizing an AI image enhancer can effectively improve image quality.

 In fact, according to the Web Almanac, images are the largest contributor to page weight: